 Challenge number Detail of challenge 1 Our disadvantaged pupils are tracked on internal systems and levels of progress monitored alongside end of year expectations.
-Analysis of historical data indicates more is needed to ensure our disadvantaged children make good progress.
-We are developing our systems to track these children more robustly to ensure the provision is matched to their individual needs in reading, writing and maths.
+Analysis of data indicates more is needed to ensure our disadvantaged children make good progress.
+We are reflective and have further developed our systems to track these children more robustly to ensure the provision is matched to their individual needs in reading, writing and maths.
 2 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-49% of our disadvantaged children currently require additional support with social and emotional needs.
-3 Our attendance data 2022-23 indicates that the attendance amongst disadvantaged pupils (92.3%) was 3.5% lower than non-disadvantaged (95.8%).
+17 of our disadvantaged children currently require additional support with social and emotional needs.
+3 Our attendance data 2023-24 indicates that the attendance amongst disadvantaged pupils (91%) was lower than our non-disadvantaged (96%).
 Data has been analysed and specific co-hort data indicates attendance for our KS2 disadvantaged pupils is a target.
 We will use the robust procedures now in place to monitor this alongside the Local Authority Attendance Officer.
-4 Our pupil survey indicates interest and challenges faced in reading remains a key area of development.
-When analysing reading data for our disadvantaged pupil further progress is needed.
+4 Our pupil survey at the start of the new academic year 2024-2025 indicates positive attitudes towards maths is a key area of development.
+When analysing maths data for our disadvantaged pupil further progress is needed.